The goals of this chapter are to:

 - If not, why are the azimuth and the rates different if North America is a rigid plate tectonic block?

 - Geoscientists have measured instantaneous global plate motions through various techniques such as global positioning satellites (GPS) and very-long baseline interferometry (VLBI).
 This data is used to calculate the rates of motion between two plates.
 There are several online plate motion calculators available; we will use the one created by UNAVCO.
 Use the latitude and longitude for the young end of each hotspot and calculate the rate and direction of plate motion.
 Fill this out in Table 1.6.
 This website will give you other information that is not relevant to this lab exercise.
-What is the calculated direction and plate motion rate for each hotspot track?

 Table 1.6 – Answer area for Exercise 1.7c Hotspot Speed (mm/yr) Azimuth Direction Yellowstone Anahim